Orchard Sports Injury and Illness Classification System: History

 The major upgrade for version 10 was to include more illness codes and to expand codes to 4 characters.
 Version 13 was re-written to align categories with an IOC consensus statement.

 Limitations

-It appears to be almost exclusively used in the limited domain of professional and elite sport, albeit with high take-up in the niche field of sports medicine.
-It only includes Diagnostic codes, with no coding for Mechanisms or Severity (functional status).
+OSIICS is almost exclusively used within the domain of professional and elite sport—with a high take-up in the field of sports medicine.
+The classification only includes diagnostic codes, and has no options for coding the mechanisms of injury or an injury's severity.